Skip to content

 Use or possession of a fake ID under NJSA 2C:21-2.1 is generally a fourth-degree crime, which carries up to 18 months in prison and fines up to 10,000 dollars.
 In practice, most first-time student offenders avoid jail time, but a fourth-degree crime is a true criminal conviction, not a violation, and it sticks on the record.

 Selling false documents under the same statute is a third-degree crime with prison exposure of three to five years.
-For broader background on the post-arrest experience, see what happens if caught with a fake ID.
+For broader background on the post-arrest experience, see the legal consequences breakdown.

 License Suspension Rules in New Jersey